MoulikChoraria/Optimal-Information_Bottleneck-Representation/README.md

 # Study to evaluate accuracy of information estimators & find optimal Information bottleneck representation from finite samples.

+The information bottleneck method is a technique in information theory to explore the trade-off between compression and representational accuracy.

-Two major paradigms of information estimation, nearest neighbor and kernel density estimators are compared.
+In this study, two major paradigms of information estimation, nearest neighbor and kernel density estimators are compared.
 A heuristic is developed to solve the information bottleneck problem via coordinate descent when using k-NN estimators, after developing a differentiable approximation for the exponential time complexity problem.

 ## Files: